Whyzanet/WhyzaGC/README.md

 ## ESP8266/ESP32/OLED hardware considerations

-Other than the expected differences in libraries ( ESP8266WiFi.h/WiFi.h and ESP8266WebServer.h/WebServer.h ), hardware ( Blue LED vs Neopixel RGB LED ) and pinouts, the Feather Huzzah ESP32 CPU is dual core.
+Other than the expected differences in libraries ( ESP8266WiFi.h/WiFi.h and ESP8266WebServer.h/WebServer.h ), hardware ( Blue LED vs Neopixel RGB LED ) and pinouts, the Feather Huzzah ESP32 CPU is also dual core.

 As such in the ESP32 code I have set the radmon.org update function to use CPU0 rather than CPU1 which everything runs on by default.